 While hiding from Cam and the Everto in a shopping centre Iris is approached by Jacob, who is unaware of her situation and tries to flirt with her but she coldly brushes him off.
-The everto attack again, interrupting the one-sided would-be romance.
-Iris goes against character saves the still-ignorant Jacob's life but finds herself cornered as a result.
-Right when Iris is about to be shot the Everto soldiers and almost everyone else in the area are wiped out by a massive firestorm which Iris stands at the centre of.
+The Everto attack again, interrupting the one-sided would-be romance.
+Iris goes against her character and saves the still-ignorant Jacob's life, but finds herself cornered as a result.
+Right when Iris is about to be shot the Everto soldiers (and almost everyone else in the area) are wiped out by a massive firestorm which Iris stands at the centre of.

 Shadownova contains examples of:

 - Blood from the Mouth: All of the survivors of the attack on East High have this for the few pages they remain alive.
 Cross also has this after he's been shot.

 - Deliberate Injury Gambit: Jacob blinds Fury with a flashbang and tries to punch him.
 Fury uses the punch to work out where Jacob is and stabs him.